 Moles are fossorial, meaning they spend much of their life digging underground burrows.
 They are amazing tunnelers, with some species able to hollow out a 160-foot (49-meter) burrow in just one night.
 Moles are insectivores and feed on worms and grubs that they find while digging.
 They are sometimes considered pests by gardeners and landscapers because their burrowing can damage lawns and gardens.

-Read more : The Top 10 Largest Bats In The World
+Read more : Discover The Top 8 Most Expensive Types Of Cows In The World

 However, moles play an important role in their ecosystems by aerating the soil and controlling insect populations.